kty/blendid-wp/README.md

 4. Activate the theme in Appearance > Themes.

 5. We use "name" in `package.json` to fix corrent paths and proxy.
-Change "name" in `package.json` to your corresponding domain name.
+Change this to your corresponding domain name.
 For example domain name `blendid-wp.app` and theme name `blendid-wp`.
 (I use .app instead of .dev with Valet.
 It´s up to you what you prefer.)

 Note: Domain name and theme folder need to have the same name.
 Otherwise you need to change browserSync proxy and publicPath in `config/task-config.js`